watermint/sharinbai/README.md

 Sharinbai is a tool for generating industry-specific folder structures and placeholder files using AI.
 It utilizes LLM models to create a hierarchical directory structure tailored to specific industries and roles.
+The tool supports both local models via Ollama and cloud-based models via the OpenAI API.

 ## Features